x86ethan/x86ethan/README.md

 I've always been interested in computers, tech, and systems.
 I started learning how to code at age 12.
 Over the years, I got more and more experience and knowledge about how computers work.
 Today, I'm studying Computer Science at the [https://iut.univ-lille.fr](Universitary Institute of Technology in Lille, FR).

+If interested, you can also visit my [https://github.com/khyrthy](former GitHub profile).
+It contains old projects, like a game I made during my childhood, and old websites!

 <!--
 **x86ethan/x86ethan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.